 Your wedding day is the best day of your life, for many, it’s the day they have been planning for a long, long time.
 It’s an exciting day that you spend with all your friends and family, celebrating the love of your life.
 But your honeymoon as all about the two of you.
 Traditionally it was time spent getting to know each other, as you didn’t get much time to do that before the wedding.
-Now, However, it’s turned into a fantastic opportunity to spend time together while enjoying a truly fabulous holiday.
+Now, however, it’s turned into a fantastic opportunity to spend time together while enjoying a truly fabulous holiday.
 Everyone has different ideas as to what a honeymoon should look like; a dedicated honeymoon suite which you don’t ever leave, an all-inclusive resort holiday with cocktails by the pool, a secluded villa out on an island, hiking through the jungle, or travelling between cities or countries.

-With the world so accessible to everyone, why would you not want to take advantage of a seeing some of its best bits with the person you love most?
-Traveling honeymoons have been on the rise in popularity over the past couple of years, and it’s easy to see why.
+With the world so accessible to everyone, why would you not want to take advantage of seeing some of its best bits with the person you love most?
+Travelling honeymoons have been on the rise in popularity over the past couple of years, and it’s easy to see why.
 But it does raise the question of where are you going to go?
 When you’re choosing one destination, you need to think about the hotel, the location and the things to do.
 When planning a travel honeymoon, you need to think about all of those things for each location you’re heading to.

 Road Trip America